 The Investment Officers shall provide a report on investment activity and returns to the City Council on a quarterly basis.
-Investment performance will be monitored and evaluated by the Investment Officers monthly.
+Investment performance will be monitored and evaluated by the Investment Officers on a monthly basis.
 This investment report shall be signed and in compliance with the Act and include, at a minimum:

-- 1) detail on each investment position of the portfolio, - 2) the beginning and ending amortized book and market value, - 3) the change to market value during the period for each portfolio, - 4) the beginning and ending amortized book and market value for each investment security by asset type and fund type, - 5) the final stated maturity date of each investment security, - 6) the dollar weighted average maturity of the portfolio, - 7) a comparison of the portfolio's yield or return to an accepted benchmark, and - 8) a statement of compliance of the investment portfolio with the Authority's Investment Policy and Strategy and the Act.
+- 1) detail on each investment position of the portfolio, - 2) the beginning and ending amortized book and market value, - 3) the change to market value during the period for each portfolio,

+- 4) the beginning and ending amortized book and market value for each investment security by asset type and fund type, - 5) the final stated maturity date of each investment security, - 6) the dollar weighted average maturity of the portfolio and its comparison to an accepted benchmark, and - 7) a statement of compliance of the investment portfolio with the Authority's Investment Policy and Strategy and the Act.